 “I was in the bowl.
 I’m a Jinn.”

 “I know,” Tom said excitedly.
-“He’s a genie, you know like Aladdin.
+“He’s a genie!
+You know like in Aladdin.
 The bowl must be like his lamp.”

 The stranger held a finger up to correct Tom.
 He didn’t get a chance.